Aweptimum/DeWallua/README.md

 # DeWallua
- Implementation of the DeWall Algorithm in Lua
+## An implementation of the DeWall algorithm in pure lua

 TODO:
 1. Fix the behavior of `counter`